Star Wars: The Old Republic: Species

 A range of playable species are available for the player to choose from, some limited to their factions.
 Both sides can play Human, Cyborg (human-based), Twi'lek or Zabrak (whose appearances are initially different depending on which side the character is from).
 The Republic-only races are the Miraluka and Mirialan, while the Empire-only races are the Chiss, Rattataki and Sith Pureblood.
-Humans and Zabrak can pick any class available, while the other species are restricted to limited choices of classes by default.
+Humans, Cyborgs and Zabrak can pick any class available, while the other species are restricted to limited choices of classes by default.

 More playable species are said to be available in the future through major updates and the Legacy system with the ability to use other classes' abilities through this system.
 The Cathar were added to the game during Patch 2.1, and is available to all players who unlock the species through the Cartel Market.
 The Togruta race was announced in January 2015 as a new playable race and released in the same year with patch 3.3.
 The Nautolan species was then added with the Onslaught expansion in late 2019.

 The release of the expanded "Legacy" system in April 2012 allows for species to be able to play all classes (both Empire and Republic) by unlocking that species with an infusion of in-game money or by levelling a character of that race to level 50.
 Under this system, for example, a player may choose Chiss, which by default can only choose the non-Sith classes on the Empire side, as a new Sith character.
 Likewise, a Sith Pureblood, which by default can only choose the Force-powered classes, could choose to be a non-Force class.
 Along the same vein, both species, which are restricted to the Empire, could even choose the option of fighting for the Republic, including training as a Jedi.
 By the same method, unlocking the Zabrak species allows users to play both appearances regardless from which side the character is from.